Prakhar270/Food-Billing-System/README.md

 # Food-Billing-System
-The food billing system is an advanced software solution designed to streamline and automate the process of generating bills and managing transactions in a food establishment, such as a restaurant, café, or food court
+The food billing system is an advanced software solution designed to streamline and automate the process of generating bills and managing transactions in a food establishment, such as a restaurant, café, or food court.
+This system serves as a central hub for managing all aspects of the billing process, from ordering to payment, and provides a seamless experience for both customers and staff.